krruzic/Reader-YC/README.md

 ## Steps to build:
 Since the release of tart V1.1, I have switched to the recommended method of building described [here](http://hg.microcode.ca/blackberry-py/wiki/Building%20HelloWorld)

+**First Step**
+First create a root directory, I called mine 'apps', then

 **Install Blackberry Tart**
-To do this you'll need to grab the tartV1 zip found [here](http://blackberry-py.microcode.ca/downloads/), then clone the Mercurial repo with `hg clone https://bitbucket.org/microcode/blackberry-py`.
-Take the bin directory and the tart.ini out of that, and place them in the same directory you extracted the zip into.
+To do this you'll need to grab the tartV1.1 zip found [here](http://blackberry-py.microcode.ca/downloads/), and extract it to the root directory you created previously

-Now, clone this repo and place into that root directory too.
+Now, clone this repo and place it in the root directory too.

 **REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`